 Subscribe to our newsletter.
 Plus, get access to the latest and greatest content from BuzzAura.

-In 2014, a 96-year-old woman from Toronto was trying to sell her house in Bloor West Village.
-It looked like any other house in the area from the outside, and none of her neighbors had ever been in that house.
-You may wonder whether it looked terrible inside since for the elderly who didn't have anyone to help.
-But this woman had a surprise hidden in her house that nobody could have imagined.
+In 2014, a 96-year-old Toronto woman was trying to sell her house in Bloor West Village, which just looked like any other one in the area from the outside.
+But none of her neighbors had ever been in her house.
+You may assume it might look terrible inside since the elderly didn't have anyone to help.
+But this lady had a surprise hidden in her house that no one could have imagined.

-The Spizzirri sisters had been working together for 10 years.
-Gladys boasted almost three decades of experience in the real estate business before her sister Carla joined in 2009.
-In her time selling houses, Gladys had pretty much seen it all.
+The Spizzirri sisters Gladys and Carla had been working together for a decade.
+Gladys had almost 30 years of experience in the real estate industry before her sister Carla joined in 2009.
+In her career course selling houses, Gladys had much seen it all.

-It was a day like any other when the phone rang at the Spizzirri sister’s office.
-The Spizzirri sisters didn’t give a second thought to answering, only this time it wouldn’t be business as usual.
+It was a normal day when the phone rang at the Spizzirri sisters' office.
+The sisters didn’t give a second thought to answering it, and only to find that this time it wouldn’t be business as usual.

-Carla couldn’t help but think of her own elderly relatives, and how much more lucid Joyce sounded for someone so close to turning 100 years old, or that at 96, she was still living on her own.
-But Joyce’s age was hardly the most surprising thing she’d tell Carla during that first fateful phone call.
+Carla couldn’t help but think of her elderly relatives and was much impressed by the woman who was still living on her own at 96.
+But Joyce’s age was not the most surprising thing Carla had learned over that first fateful phone call.

-Gladys and Carla started calculating a conservative projected value for the Jane Street house.
-As seasoned house sellers, the sisters knew that before buying or selling a home, it’s important to look at the fair market value of a property.
+The sisters started calculating a conservative projected value for Joyce's Jane Street house.
+As seasoned house sellers, they knew that before buying or selling a house, it’s important to check the fair market value of a property.

-The Spizzirri sisters looked at market data to determine the asking price they felt appropriate.
-Gladys was especially well-acquainted with the average price points of the area, having sold other homes around that part of town.
-But before they could get too excited about the prospective property, Joyce would tell them something that had Gladys and Carla seriously worried about their chances for a sale.
+The two looked at market data to calculate the appropriate asking price.
+Gladys had sold other homes in that area, so she was well acquainted with the average price points there.
+But before they got excited about the prospective property, Joyce told the sisters something that left them seriously worried about their chances for a sale.

-As seasoned realty professionals, the Spizzirri sisters knew that a few different factors would need to be taken into consideration when calculating the fair market value of Joyce’s Jane Street home.
-One of the first things to take into consideration was the surrounding neighbors, which could both positively or negatively effect pricing.
+As seasoned realty professionals, the sisters knew that several factors would need to be taken into consideration while calculating the fair market value of Joyce’s home.
+One of the first things to consider was the neighbors, which could affect pricing, positively or negatively.

-While the neighborhood was well regarded for its wealthy residents, chic storefronts, and prestige priced boutique hotels, Joyce was a 96-year-old woman living on her own – a rarity not only for her age, but for the area she was living in.
-None of Joyce’s neighbors knew what was happening on the inside of 148 Jane Street.
+The neighborhood was well regarded for its rich residents, chic storefronts, and prestigious boutique hotels.
+Joyce was a 96-year-old woman living on her own, which is a rarity in the entire area.
+None of Joyce’s neighbors knew what was inside of 148 Jane Street.